how to make a person

 the test passes

-• I want the factory function to return a dictionary as output, I change the expectation in the assertion in test_person.py
+• I want the factory function to return a dictionary as output, I change the expectation of the assertion in test_person.py

 12 self.assertEqual(